 For the banner, the best results on all devices, use an image that’s at least 2048 x 1152 pixels and 6MB or less.
 These images can be changed out anytime you want throughout the year.

 Next, be sure to fill in the “About section” of your YouTube Channel.
-Use keywords sprinkled throughout the About section as well.
+Use keywords sprinkled throughout the About section of your channel as well.

 Finally, let people know what your channel will be about and what kind of videos you will be sharing on it.